Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ## dataURL

 URL to access to the entity information on the website of the `databaseSource` (database from which the entry was extracted).
-It must be a valid URL, so that this backlinks to the entry in your own information system.
+It must be a valid URL that backlinks to the entry in your own information system.

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |